am-codez/Obsidian-2024/publish/COGS 200.md

 - Free Will
 	- Traditional
 		- Computers can never be intelligent or have agency because they can't act freely (unpredictably), they make decisions based on instructions
+			- Even adding a "random" primitive does not mean that the computeris acting freely
 	- Contemporary
 		- Consider the difference between “on purpose” and “by accident”
 		- Consider the difference between something you do and something that happens to you